googleapis/google-cloud-python/ndb/README.md

   `__getnewargs__` value, the extra support for `Key({"flat": ("a", "b"), ...})` as an alternative to `Key(flat=("a", "b"), ...)` can be retired
+- Key parts (i.e. kind, string ID and / or integer ID) are verified when a `Reference` is created.
+However, this won't occur when the corresponding protobuf for the underlying `google.cloud.datastore.Key` is created.
+This is because the `Reference` is a legacy protobuf message type from App Engine, while the latest (`google/datastore/v1`) RPC definition uses a `Key`.

 [0]: https://cloud.google.com/datastore
 [1]: https://cloud.google.com/appengine